Business Loan vs Line of Credit: Which Is Right for You?

 - Working capital loansCover payroll, inventory, and short-term gaps.

-- How BizBee funding worksSoft pull, multiple offers, funded in 24–48 hours.
+- How BizBee funding worksSoft pull, one best-fit lender match, funded in 24–48 hours.

 - Business loan FAQRates, credit, documents, and eligibility answered.